 Your health care provider may put you on a fluids-restricted diet.
 Ask your health care provider or dietitian to help you plan what to eat and drink.
 Fluid retention can be caused by medicines.
 It can also be caused by your COPD, and sometimes it is caused by eating too much salt.

-Salt (or sodium)
+Salt (or sodium)plus

 Too much salt in your diet can cause you to retain fluids.
 It can also increase your blood pressure and shortness of breath.